kptdev/kpt/docs/README.md

 ### Synopsis

-kpt is a toolkit to help you manage, manipulate, customize, and apply Kubernetes resource configuration files, both manually and programmatically.
+kpt is a toolkit to help you manage, examine, manipulate, customize, validate, and apply Kubernetes resource configuration files, both manually and programmatically.
 (And has a name short enough that you don't have to alias it to `k`).

 A primary goal of kpt is to facilitate configuration reuse.
 The two primary sets of capabilities that are required to enable reuse are: